Post-Operative Dental Instructions – Tulsa, OK

-- Avoid brushing your teeth on the day of surgery.
-Resume regular dental hygiene habits on day two.
+- Avoid brushing your teeth on the day of surgery and resume regular dental hygiene habits on day two

 Don’t forget that bruising, swelling and discomfort are all a normal part of your recovery.
 Using a cold compress and taking your pain medication as recommended can help manage your symptoms.

 After you receive a filling, avoid eating anything at all until the numbness completely subsides.
 Avoid biting your cheeks, lips or scraping the gums.
 If you feel pain or soreness in the affected tooth, don’t panic -- discomfort will subside in a few days.

 It will take some time to adjust to your new dentures.
 Some discomfort and difficulty speaking are common.
 Reading aloud daily can help your mouth get used to the new device.
 Remove your denture every evening before sleep and thoroughly brush them with water before reinserting.